Dddatt/bss/README.md

 ## [Game Webpage](https://dddatt.github.io/bss)

-An HTML remake of Bee Swarm Simulator, made with WebGL2 and JS.
+An HTML remake of Bee Swarm Simulator, made with WebGL2 and JS. (now with Beesmas)

 </div>